boyter/boyter.org/content/posts/2010-08-31-small-steps-teaching-neural-network-learn-letter.md

             </p>

             <p>
-              We can test this pretty easily with the following test script which uses unit tests to ensure we don&#8217;t break the network in the future
+              We can test this pretty easily with the following test script which uses unit tests to ensure we don't break the network in the future
             </p>

             <pre>